shubhra13/CryptoKnights/index.md

 3. Non-modification of the votes cast.
 Blockchain data is immutable
 4. Lack of intimidation during elections.

-            * Since transactions are not truly secret in the Ethereum blockchain more robust alternatives like Quorum are needed.
+        *Since transactions are not truly secret in the Ethereum blockchain more robust alternatives like Quorum are needed.

 Some of the current challenges of paper-based/ traditional voting:
----Human error handling paper ballots.
+1. Human error handling paper ballots.
----Ease of manipulation.
+2. Ease of manipulation.
----COVID-19 has limited in person voting.
+3. COVID-19 has limited in person voting.